srobo/docs/kit/return.md

 ## Kit Shipping

-If you are unable to return your kit at the competition, it must be shipped to us at <a href="{{ site.url }}/contact/">this address</a>, unless otherwise instructed.
+If you are unable to return your kit at the competition, it must be shipped to us at [this address]({{ site.url }}/contact/), unless otherwise instructed.

 The Kit List document included with your kit has the date by which the kit needs to be returned.